 Below you will find answers to Frequently Asked Questions (FAQs) about applying and enrolling on a part-time course.

 Yes.
-Your employer must complete an Employer’s Undertaking Form which can be downloaded from the menu Study > Prospectuses and forms > or you can collect a copy of the form from Student Services.
-Give this to Student Services when you enrol.
+Your employer must complete an Employer’s Undertaking Form which can be downloaded from our website or you can collect a copy of the form from Customer Services.
+Give this to Customer Services when you enrol.
 The College will then invoice your employer for your course fees.

 You can apply for a refund up to 14 days after you have paid as long as the course has not yet started.
 If the College closes a course, we will tell you as soon as possible and you will get a full refund.

 Can I get any help to cover travel or childcare costs to help me come to College?